temujindang/website-1/content/blog/good-and-bad-reasons-to-run-on-premises.md

 workloads or configurations not offered in public clouds, they remain on-premises to deliver the same workload constraints to their internal teams.

+For businesses that need highly available services like retail on Black Friday, on-premises can provide additional availability and resiliency in the case of failover of other deployments.

 ## Bad Reasons

 If you do not fall into the above reasons and are still running on-premises, it